C24 H36 N4 O6 S2

 Status: This study has been completed.

 Purpose: The REDUC trial was a two-part study.
 Part A was designed to find a safe and effective of romidepsin to use in the second part of the study.
-Part B was designed to evaluate the effect of the investigational therapeutic Vacc-4x when combined with romidepsin on the amount of latent HIV in the body and levels during a planned break from ART.6
+Part B was designed to evaluate the effect of the investigational Vacc-4x when combined with romidepsin on the amount of latent HIV in the body and levels during a of ART.6

 Study Names: ACTG 5315; NCT01933594